Pau Gasol: Gasol Foundation

+Pau Gasol Academy

+Founded in 2004, the Pau Gasol Academy is a basketball skills camp held annually in Barcelona during the first week of July.
+It aims to become a benchmark for training by fostering the holistic development of players, including education on healthy habits.
+Designed for children aged 8 to 17, the camp comprises three sections:

+Pau Gasol Academy Classic, a recreational and sports program for boys and girls looking to improve their game; Rising Stars, aimed at 36 players selected from among the best in Europe, with the goal of teaching them how to balance their athletic development with their academic education; and Special Olympics, aimed at players with intellectual disabilities.

+Each year, the academy features top-tier international coaches and players.
+Notable past guests include Silvia Domínguez, Jarred Vanderbilt, Jusuf Nurkic, Phil Handy, Anna Montañana, Jaume Ponsarnau, and Pedro Martínez.
+Since 2018, the academy has been known as the Pau Gasol Academy by Santander Bank, with the bank serving as its main sponsor.

+The 2026 edition, held in Barcelona from June 29 to July 4, saw the highest level of international participation to date, as well as the highest female participation in the event's history.

 Defending equality in sports

 In May 2018, he published an open letter in The Players Tribune defending the role of women as coaches and specifically in favor of the candidacy of Becky Hammon as an NBA coach.
 He noted that in its 72 years of history there has never been a woman coach and advocated adopting new social norms to meet this changing period of equality and diversity.

 Membership in sporting associations and clubs

 From 2017 to 2020, he was vice president of the NBPA (National Basketball Players Association, of the NBA).
 He was the first player to participate in the executive committee of this association without previously having been in the NCAA.

 Since June 2019, Pau Gasol has been a member of the Advisory Council of Spanish Sport (CADE), which is part of the Association of Spanish Sport (ADESP).
 In addition, he is Strategic Advisor and Global Ambassador for Barça in the United States.
 From this position he defends the values of sports and the proposals toward healthy living advocated by his Foundation.